appcoreopc/tfserving-app/README.md

 # tfserving-app

 Start creating your simple image recognition model by running the following command

 #### python simple-mnist.py

-This will create a simple model, train and then save it.
+This will create a simple model, train and then save it, into /tmp/1.

+But when you server your app, make sure it is to /tmp and not /tmp/1

+#### Setting up your server

 Next, run the following command from the command line after your install your tensorflow-serving component via apt-get install.

  nohup tensorflow_model_server \
   --rest_api_port=8501 \